-Check references before you take the plunge
+Check ERP partner references before you decide

 So you’ve done all of the research under the sun, fed back to your team and even met your potential partners face-to-face in deciding who is the best fit for you – but there is still one thing you might want to check out.
 References.